Gender Pay Gap

 The median pay gap is the difference between the midpoints in the ranges of hourly earnings of men and women.
 It takes all relevant income in the sample, lines them up in order from lowest to highest, and picks the middle rate.

-Click here to see our Gender Pay Gap report.
+See our Gender Pay Gap report 2025